Last updated on October 23rd, 2019 at 08:31 am

 John Boardley is the man behind I Love Topography.
 He’s also the publisher of Codex, the journal of typography, so it would only stand to reason that he would prefer the simple in design.
 Just staring at his website makes me feel like the girl in the room in granny underwear.

 Is it even possible for me to create a cool brand of myself online?
-I quite often think that 8WomenDream is only cool because of the other dreamers, especially the younger ones.
+I often think 8WomenDream is only cool because of the other dreamers, especially the younger ones.

 I stare at his site and sigh.
 It’s become a daily habit.